mmgubo/Student-Portal/README.md

 # Student-Portal
-This is a student portal system
+This is a repo for student portal system